Weapon X: Original installment

-Weapon X was temporarily shut down, but eventually was reinstated.
-Subsequent attempts at recreating the success seen by Weapon X with Wolverine include Native, Kimura and X-23 (the 23rd attempt to clone Wolverine who was designed to also hunt down rogue agents).
-The Weapon X Re-Creation Project a.k.a.
-The Facility was headed by Director Martin Sutter, Dale Rice's son Zander Rice, and Sarah Kinney.
-Like Weapon X once did, the Facility has also branched off from the main Weapon X Program.
-Latter creations of The Facility, now under the direction of Dr. Adam Harkins, include Predator X.
+Subsequent attempts at recreating the success seen by Weapon X with Wolverine include Native, Kimura, and X-23 (a clone of Wolverine who was designed to hunt down rogue agents).
+The Weapon X Re-Creation Project, also known as the Facility, is headed by Martin Sutter, Dale Rice's son Zander Rice, and Sarah Kinney.
+Later creations of the Facility, now under the direction of Dr. Adam Harkins, include Predator X.

 Second installment

-At some point, Weapon X branched off from Weapon Plus' control and was solely headed up by Canada's Department K. A new generation of agents were created: Deadpool, Garrison Kane (who took on the moniker "Weapon X"), Slayback, Sluggo, Wyre, Wildchild, and Ajax, among others.
-Weapon X used Logan's DNA to endow its agents with healing powers.
-The batch produced many additional failures, which were sent to a facility for dissection to determine the cause of their failures.
-These rejects were freed by Deadpool when he escaped from the facility.
+At some point, Weapon X branched off from Weapon Plus' control and is solely headed by Canada's Department K. A new generation of agents were created and given healing abilities using Logan's DNA.
+However, the batch produced many additional failures, which were sent to a facility for dissection to determine the cause of their failures.
+These rejects are freed by Deadpool when he escapes from the facility.

-A smaller experiment was later developed by Department K with a New Zealand terrorist (who would become the third individual to be known as Weapon X) merging him with Thetagen-24, a dangerous symbiotic bacterial colony.

-Typhoid Mary was also a subject, when she was captured by an Antarctic facility continuing research for the Weapon X Project, specifically the mental faculties of the mutant mind.
-Their experiments helped give birth to Mary's "Bloody Mary" persona, which exhibited increased psychokinetic powers.